pranav-P92/AWS-SAA/README.md

   **How it works:**
       - App writes data
-      - data goes to DB + cache together
+      - data goes to DB + cache together.

   use when you want cache always up-to-date.

- - **Write-behind:** cache updates DB later (async) **How it works:**
+ - **Write-behind:** cache updates DB later (async)

+   **How it works:**
        - App writes to cache
-       - Cache updates DB after some time
+       - Cache updates DB after some time.

-   use when high write performance is needed
+   use when high write performance is needed.

 - **Session Store**: store user sessions in cache
 	- use when multiple app servers and need fast session access

 - **Leaderboard/ Counter**:
 	- Redis uses a data structure called a sorted set (ZSET).
 	- each element has value-score.
 	- keeps elements unique and maintains them sorted by score.

-**How it works:**
+- **How it works:**
 	- Add/update a user score
     - Redis inserts or updates the value
     - It automatically reorders ranking in real time